 - Salt (with caution) and freshly grated black pepper

 - 1 tbsp salt

-- 3 tbsp margarine divided (to grease the baking tin and to add on top)
+- 3 tbsp butter or margarine divided (to grease the baking tin and to add on top)

 - Grate the pumpkin and mix all the filling ingredients.